Dustin

 Creating archetypes to get rid of biases

-Even though substantial user testing had been conducted by current and previous designers, most findings had been lost due to a lack of documentation.
-To align the design team regarding user research, I established a research repository as a shared space for insights.
-However, conveying our findings in this manner to stakeholders proved challenging, demanding a need for a more direct way of communicating our users internally within the company.
-Upon examining existing personas, I quickly noticed sexist biases with descriptions such as "Johan, CEO, living in a villa" and "Jessica, receptionist, living in an apartment".
-To address these types of biases and communicate user profiles in a neutral manner, I developed archetypes of our B2B and B2C users highlighting only their goals, needs, and motivations.
-The archetypes were labeled as "version 1", signifying that they were intended to be living documents constantly updated and expanded.
+Although previous designers had conducted substantial user testing, most findings were lost due to a lack of documentation.
+To align the design team around research, I created a shared research repository.
+However, sharing insights with stakeholders through this alone proved challenging, highlighting the need for a more direct way to communicate user needs internally.
+Reviewing existing personas, I noticed sexist biases, such as “Johan, CEO, living in a villa” and “Jessica, receptionist, living in an apartment.”
+To address this and present user profiles neutrally, I developed archetypes for both B2B and B2C users, focusing solely on their goals, needs, and motivations.
+Labeled “version 1,” these archetypes were designed as living documents to be continuously updated and expanded.

 04